clearhead/clearhead/README.md

 ### On Landing

-Run `npm run build` on landing any PRs to auto build / test / bump / push.
+Run `npm run bump` on landing any PRs to auto build / test / bump / push.

 ### Testing